impredicative/gec/README.md

 * **`done <repo> "<commit_msg>"`**: (`unmount`+`send`) Unmount repo if mounted, and then add, commit, and push all changes. `<commit_msg>` is not encrypted.
 To auto-determine `<repo>`, specify a period in its place.
 * **`rename <repo> <new_name>`**: Rename repo remotely and locally, and update its locally configured remotes.
 The repo must be in a dismounted state.
 The new name must not already be in use.
+After renaming, remember to store the password for the repo under its new name.
 * **`use [<repo>]`**: (`mount`+`shell.dec`) Mount read-write if not already mounted as such, and provide a shell into the decrypted mountpoint.
 * **`use.ro [<repo>]`**: (`mount.ro`+`shell.dec`) Mount read-only if not already mounted as such, and provide a shell into the decrypted mountpoint.
 * **`use.rw`**: Alias of `use`.